 #1: Lived-In Bronde Ombre

-Have a cool girl vibe with a lived-in blonde ombré.
-Ombré is one of the best blonding techniques you can use for giving your strands a pop of color but is surprisingly low-maintenance.
-Make sure you still getting frequent trims to keep dead ends away and avoid using too much heat to keep your hair healthy.
+Have a cool girl vibe with a lived-in bronde ombré.
+Ombré is one of the best blonding techniques for giving your strands a pop of color, but it is surprisingly low-maintenance.
+Ensure you’re still getting frequent trims to keep dead ends away, and avoid using too much heat to keep your hair healthy.

 #2: Brown to Golden Blonde Ombre

 When dyeing your hair, ask for colors within a few levels of your natural hair.
 It will ensure your hair is lower maintenance.
 An ombre will give you lots of brightness towards the ends.
 It gives you a high-fashion look while staying close to your natural base color.
-If you choose, there are many variations, and you can go as vivid or natural as you would like, depending on your style.
+There are many variations if you choose, and you can go as vivid or natural as you would like, depending on your style.

 #3: Dimensional Mid-Length Brown to Blonde

-Try a mid-length brown to blonde color to save time and money.
-By doing this low-maintenance color, it will grow out gracefully, and you’ll be able to go longer in between salon visits.
-To maintain this dimensional color you will need to visit the salon two to three times a year.
+Try mid-length brown to blonde hair to save time and money.
+By doing this low-maintenance color, it will grow out gracefully, and you can go longer between salon visits.
+To maintain this dimensional color, you must visit the salon two to three times a year.
 Mid-length or longer hair works best for this color technique.

 #4: Brunette to Pale Blonde

-A brunette to blonde ombré is a high contrast option for women looking for eye-catching hair color.
-The brunette roots allow for longevity, while the pop of pale blonde color gives a beautiful contrast to the dark.
+A brunette to blonde ombré is a high-contrast option for women looking for eye-catching hair color.
+The brunette roots in this ombre blonde allow for longevity, while the pop of pale blonde color gives a beautiful contrast to the dark.

 #5: Warm Brown to Dark Blonde Ombre